Our Stories

 “Canadians are deeply proud of our Coast Guard personnel and we’re working to ensure they have everything they need to protect Canada’s marine environment while ensuring our country’s sovereignty by maintaining a strong presence in our waters — especially in the Arctic.

-Proudly built by Nova Scotia’s shipbuilders along the shores of Halifax Harbour, the CCGS Donjek Glacier and the CCGS Sermilik Glacier will support countless operations and missions in the coming years.”
+Proudly built by Nova Scotia’s shipbuilders along the shores of Halifax Harbour, the CCGS Donjek and the CCGS Sermilik will support countless operations and missions in the coming years.”

 Mario Pelletier, Commissioner, Canadian Coast Guard